 Pakistani officials participating in an April 2007 Partnership for Global Security workshop argued that Islamabad has improved the reliability of its nuclear personnel by, for example, making security clearance procedures more stringent.
-However, the officials also acknowledged that Islamabad still needs to do more to control its nuclear expertise.112 Similarly, Admiral Mullen stated May 14, 2009, that the country's personnel reliability system must "continue to improve."
+However, the officials also acknowledged that Islamabad still needs to do more to control its nuclear expertise.
+Similarly, Admiral Mullen stated May 14, 2009, that the country's personnel reliability system must "continue to improve."
+Some reports about the early January 2011 shooting of Salmaan Taseer, the governor of Punjab province, have raised questions about Pakistan's ability to vet security personnel properly.

 The United States has also provided export control assistance to Pakistan.
-Burns described several such efforts in his July 2007 testimony.113 And according to an October 2007 U.S. Government Accountability Office report, Islamabad was during FY2003-FY2006 the second-largest recipient of bilateral U.S. assistance designed to improve target countries' export controls.
-Pakistan received such assistance from the Departments of State, Energy, and Homeland Security.114
+Burns described several such efforts in his July 2007 testimony.
+And according to an October 2007 U.S. Government